Lord Howe woodhen

-The Lord Howe woodhen (Gallirallus sylvestris) also known as the Lord Howe Island woodhen, Lord Howe wood rail, Lord Howe rail or Lord Howe Island rail, is a flightless bird of the rail family, Rallidae.
+The Lord Howe woodhen (Hypotaenidia sylvestris) also known as the Lord Howe Island woodhen, Lord Howe wood rail, Lord Howe rail or Lord Howe Island rail, is a flightless bird of the rail family, Rallidae.
 It is endemic to Lord Howe Island off the Australian coast.
 It is currently classified as endangered by the IUCN.
-The species was formerly placed in the genus Hypotaenidia.
+The species was formerly placed in the genus Gallirallus.

-Description
+Description and taxonomy

 The Lord Howe woodhen is a medium-sized olive-brown rail, with a short tail, downcurved bill, red iris, and chestnut wings.
+The sexes are alike but the female is smaller.
+The male measures 34–42 cm in length, and weighs 410–780 g; with a wingspan of 49–52 cm.
+The female is 32–37 cm in length, and weighs 330–615 g; with a wingspan of 47–49 cm.
+It is flightless.

+The species has historically moved between classification in genera Gallirallus and Hypotaenidia, but both the IOC and IUCN both currently place the species in Hypotaenidia.

 Ecology

 The species lives in sub-tropical forests, feeding on earthworms, crustaceans, fruit, and occasionally taking the eggs of shearwaters and petrels.

 Woodhens mate for life and are usually encountered in pairs.
 They are territorial and will appear from the forest's understory to investigate the source of any unusual noise.
 A mated pair will defend an area of approximately three hectares, with offspring being expelled from this area once grown.
+The nest is a shallow depression on the ground, in which 1–4 eggs are laid in captivity.
+They are incubated for 20–23 days.